-For this 1st step many physical therapists will use heat, manual manipulation, deep tissue massage, clinical ultrasound devices or a warm bath to warm up your injury site.
+For this 1st step many PTs will use heat, manual manipulation, deep tissue massage, clinical ultrasound devices or a warm bath to warm up your injury site.
 The goal during this first step is to increase healthy blood flow circulation and relax your affected tissue.

 'Warming up' your injury will increase the elastic-nature of your tissue fibers making it much easier to stretch and when needed, hold the stretch.
 This will also extend the amount that you will be able to stretch your injury site.

 Warm it Up At Home

-Continued treatment with Soft Tissue Rehab will also deliver much-needed oxygen, nutrients, antibodies and energy to your bursa.
+Continued treatment with Circulatory Boost will also deliver much-needed oxygen, nutrients and water (basically energy) to your bursa.
 This will boost your body's own natural healing ability and speed up your time for recovery.

 Step 2 - Stretch Your Injury

-The main goal of physical therapy is to exercise (stretch out) the affected area to improve flexibility and range of motion.
-After the physical therapist has warmed up your injury site, they'll get you to do a series of exercises that are focused on stretching out your tissue.
+The main goal of PT is to exercise (stretch out) the affected area to improve flexibility and range of motion.
+After your PT has warmed up your injury site, they'll get you to do a series of exercises that are focused on stretching out your tissue.

 These exercises will be focused on "unfreezing" the joint and force soft tissue to both strengthen and become more elastic.

-Sometimes cardiovascular exercise, like using a stationary bike or treadmill, will be recommended under the supervision of your physical therapist.
+Sometimes cardiovascular exercise, like using a stationary bike or treadmill, will be recommended under the supervision of your PT.

 Why are bursitis injuries so hard to over come?
 In two words - scar tissue.